Store it, Serve it and Share it

 “Expires on” date: This is the only FDA-enforced expiration date, and the only place you’ll find it is on infant formula.

-All in all, it’s best to use your senses (visual inspection, sniff test) and your judgement when deciding whether or not to throw something out.
+Use your senses, like a visual inspection and sniff test, and your judgement when deciding whether or not to throw something out.
 You can also use this guide to help you decide.

 Brave the bruises.
-It’s pretty much inevitable: at some point, those bananas will brown, those zucchinis will soften and those peaches will bruise.
-When your fruits and veggies do start to get funky, don’t throw them away!!
-Instead, cut out that yucky part and find a creative use for them - keep reading for some ideas!
+When your fruits and veggies do start to get funky, don’t throw them away!
+Instead, cut out the yucky part and find a creative use for the rest:

 -